Teddy Bridgewater: Early life

 The son of Teddy Bridgewater Sr. and Rose Murphy, Bridgewater was born in Miami, Florida, on November 10, 1992.
 He attended Miami Northwestern Senior High School.
 The school's football field was later renamed in Bridgewater's honor.
 As a sophomore, he replaced Jacory Harris as starting quarterback and took over a team that had been named the 2007 national champions by USA Today the previous year.
 Bridgewater completed 97 of 160 attempts (60.6 percent) for 1,560 yards over the season, throwing 16 touchdowns with three interceptions.
-He also carried 45 times for 211 yards (4.7 average) and two more scores.
+He also rushed 45 times for 211 yards (4.7 average) and two more scores.
 Northwestern finished the season 13–3, falling short to Seminole High School of Sanford 28–21 in the 6A state title game.

 As a junior, Bridgewater passed for 2,546 yards and 32 touchdowns and rushed for 379 yards and five more scores.
-In a late-September game against Hialeah-Miami Lakes High School, he completed 19 of 24 passes for 327 yards and a Dade County record of seven touchdowns.
+In a late-September game against Hialeah-Miami Lakes High School, he completed 19 of 24 passes for 327 yards and a Dade County record seven touchdowns.
 Bridgewater was named second-team All-State for 6A classification and first-team All-County by the Miami Herald.
 Northwestern finished the season 10–2, after a 29–16 loss to rival Miami Central High School.

 As a senior, Bridgewater had 2,606 passing yards and 22 touchdowns despite missing parts of the season with a medial collateral ligament injury.
 He also rushed for 223 yards and eight more scores.
 Northwestern had a 9–3 record for the season, losing 42–27 to Miami Central in the 6-A semifinals, in which he threw for 436 yards and scored four touchdowns.

 Regarded as a four-star recruit, Bridgewater was considered the sixth best dual-threat quarterback prospect in the nation by Rivals.com.
 He played in the 2011 U.S. Army All-American Bowl.

 Bridgewater originally committed to the University of Miami in June 2010.
 However, after the firing of Miami head coach Randy Shannon in November 2010, Bridgewater switched his commitment to the University of Louisville.